TETYYS/LiveProxies/docs/prxsrc.md

 ```
 In this case, program will push all proxies in `http://127.0.0.1/proxylist.txt` with HTTP and HTTPS type.

-It is worth noting that LiveProxies will accept proxy even if ending of line contains unnessecary information.
+It is worth noting that LiveProxies will accept proxy even if ending of line contains unnessecary information (except if it cointains ":", a delimiter for IP address and port).
 Here's a couple of examples:
 ```
 ===== Checked With Proxyfire 1.24 Check Report =====	(adds none) Checked in the USA on a 10sec Timeout					(adds none)